juliend2/totoro/README.markdown

    title in the first line of your post.
 Otherwise, bad things can happen.
    You'll also need to name your file using this format:
    "`<YYYY-MM-DD>-<post-slug>.<format>`"
+4. make the cache directory writable: `chmod a+w cache/`
-4. (facultative) if you wish to host your bato blog in a subdirectory, you'll need to uncomment and customize the `RewriteBase /yoursubdirectory/` line in .htaccess, to match your subdirectory
+5. (facultative) if you wish to host your bato blog in a subdirectory, you'll need to uncomment and customize the `RewriteBase /yoursubdirectory/` line in .htaccess, to match your subdirectory